DIHYPH Hyphenation Interfacing

 on return from hyphenation

-Every letter (and combined-word-hyphen) is described within RADR by one
+every letter (and combined-word-hyphen) is described within RADR by one

 "RADR word" (= 2 integer fields) starting with RADR field 1, first field (iiii) holding